 This study will develop demonstration projects to evaluate traffic management strategies along two prospective Neighborhood Bikeways in Denver.
 Based on previously completed neighborhood bikeway feasibility studies, this study will identify segments of the W 35th Avenue and Garfield Street corridors for demonstration projects testing these traffic calming concepts.

-In 2016, Denver plans to install a NBW on both Knox Ct and W 35th Ave.
+In 2017, Denver plans to install a NBW on Knox Ct from Alameda to Kentucky, and W 35th Ave from Navajo to Sheridan, and make improvements at intersections along Garfield Street and at Knox/Alameda/Morrison.